-Craig D. Ferguson is a Los Angeles based utility musician who’s American Roots style blends jazz, country, folk, bluegrass, blues and early rock n’ roll.
+Craig Ferguson is a Los Angeles based utility musician who’s American Roots style blends jazz, bluegrass, country, folk, swing, blues and early rock n’ roll.
 A skilled multi-instrumentalist, you can hear Craig playing guitar, mandolin, dobro, slide guitar, lap steel, banjo, pedal steel, and ukulele for films, television, commercials, and live on stage.
-Since graduating Summa Cum Laude from Berklee College of Music in 2005, Craig has made ten national television appearances, performed over 1,000 live gigs, and recorded sessions for commercial spots by Chevy, GMC, Kayak.com, and John Deere.
+Since graduating Summa Cum Laude from Berklee College of Music in 2005, Craig has made ten national television appearances, performing over 1,000 live gigs, recording sessions for commercial spots by Chevy, GMC, Kayak.com, and John Deere.
 He’s worked for some of the top LA composers like Michael A. Levine, Cliff Martinez, Greg Tripi, Mateo Messina, and Carlos Jose Alvarez for platforms and networks like Nintendo Wii, CBS, Lifetime, and Discovery.

 As an educator, Craig’s students have won 1st place in instrumental contests, received scholarships to San Diego State University and Berklee College of Music, excelled in school jazz bands (including the honorable LAUSD All-City Jazz Band), and have gone on to perform at local venues like The Whiskey A Go Go.
 Craig has been a judge at the Topanga Banjo Fiddle Contest for six consecutive years and he has also judged at the Cloverdale Fiddle Festival in Northern California.
 He was also a guest speaker and panelist at the 2012 SEA conference in Chicago, IL and returned again as a panelist and lecturer in February 2016.
 He’s taught the “Flatpicking Kenny Baker Tunes” guitar workshop at Father’s Day Festival, Parkfield Bluegrass Festival and the “Flatpicking Sally Ann” workshop at the Old Time Fiddler’s Convention in Goleta, California.